CobayaSampler/cobaya/docs/grids.rst

 .. note::

-  Minimization is not currently implemented but appears in various optional unimplemented parameters.
+  Minimization of importance sampling jobs is not currently implemented but appears in various optional unimplemented parameters.

 To create a grid, you need a .yaml file specifying which combinations of parameters, likelihoods, etc. to use.